US terms OPEC+ decision on oil production ‘mistake’, says it has favoured Russia | Headlines

 "We believe that the decision is going to hurt and harm lower-income economies.
 It was misguided and it was a mistake and a short-sighted decision," she said in response to a question.

-The White House press secretary said President Joe Biden is going to re-evaluate his relationship with Saudi Arabia.
+The White House press secretary said President Joe Biden is going to re-evaluate his relationship with Saudi Arabia, a leading oil producer.

 "This is something that he has talked about since the beginning of this administration.
 He wants to do it in a bipartisan way, which is the way it has been done for the last eight decades when we talk about our relationship with Saudi Arabia," she said.